frabjous/knap/README.md

 [okular project page](https://okular.kde.org/)

 The capabilities and commands for Okular are quite similar to those for qpdfview.
-To auto-reload, be sure "Reload document on file change" is checked under Settings > Configure Okular > General.
-Then you can use "none" for the refresh command.
+To auto-reload, be sure “Reload document on file change” is checked under Settings > Configure Okular > General.
+Then you can use “none” for the refresh command.
 Suggested settings for a `textopdf` routine:

 ```vimscript
 let g:knap_settings = {